Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships: Introduction

 The outline of the paper is as follows.
-In \S\ref{sec:modellingframework} we outline the details for the basic minimal models with applied pressure distributions, Michell's thin ship model and the Hogner model, focussing on the amplitude function $A(\psi)$, including as much information that can be provided analytically.
-Section~\ref{sec:wigley} focusses on the case of the Wigley hull.
+In \S\ref{sec:modellingframework} we outline the details for the basic minimal models with applied pressure distributions, Michell's thin ship model and the Hogner model, focusing on the amplitude function $A(\psi)$, including as much information that can be provided analytically.
+Section~\ref{sec:wigley} focuses on the case of the Wigley hull.
 We choose parameters for the two-pressure minimal model by matching properties of the amplitude function with that for Michell's thin ship theory.
-As such, we demonstrate how well the basic two-pressure model can mimic the more complicated thin ship theory in the time-frequency domain, especially in terms of the important wave interference that occurs for lower wave frequencies.
-In \S\ref{sec:transom} we apply a similar process for the Wigley transom-stern hull, except this time we calibrate a combined applied pressure/submerged source (pressure-source) configuration with the Hogner model, as Michell's thin ship theory is not appropriate for this hull.
-To support our theoretical study, we have conducted experiments in a model test basin using a particular Wigley hull and a Wigley transom-stern hull, as we describe in \S\ref{sec:experimental}.
+As such, we demonstrate how well the basic two-pressure model can mimic the more complicated thin ship theory in the time-frequency domain, especially in terms of the important wave interference that occurs for lower wave frequencies. {In \S\ref{sec:transom} we apply a similar process for the Wigley transom-stern hull, except this time we extend the definition of the hull to add a virtual appendage behind stern, in an attempt to mimic flow separation that occurs due to the steep geometry of the transom stern.} To support our theoretical study, we have conducted experiments in a model test basin using a particular Wigley hull and a Wigley transom-stern hull, as we describe in \S\ref{sec:experimental}.
 By measuring wave elevation at fixed sensors as the hulls travel past, we are able to generate spectrograms to compare with our simulations.
 We investigate how wave interference can lead to significantly different time-frequency responses when the speed of the Wigley hull changes only by relatively small values.
 Finally, we finish in \S\ref{sec:discussion} with a discussion and summary.